nicholaswilde/recipes/docs/breakfast/apple-cider-doughnuts.md

 ### Step 1

 Bring apple cider to a boil in a medium saucepan over medium-high heat and cook until liquid is thick, syrupy, and reduced to about ½ cup.
 This will take about 20 minutes.
-Scrape into a medium bowl and whisk in apple butter, sour cream, and vanilla until incorporated; set aside.
+Scrape into a medium bowl and whisk in [apple butter][2], sour cream, and vanilla until incorporated; set aside.

 ### Step 2